Skip to content

 FACT CHECKED BY Olivia Tarantino

-Carbs get a bad rap for contributing to weight gain and for upping one's risk for diabetes and heart disease.
-But not all carbs are created equal.
-Refined, simple carbs like table sugar, syrups, candy, white flour, and baked goods are considered low-quality carbohydrates as they lack essential nutrients and fiber and they can cause your blood sugar and insulin levels to spike.
-Wholesome, healthy carbs, like those that provide fiber, vitamins, minerals, and bioactive compounds can help prevent chronic conditions and will even help with weight management.
+Carbs often get a bad rap for contributing to weight gain, diabetes, and heart disease.
+However, not all carbs are created equal.
+Refined, simple carbs, such as table sugar, syrups, candy, white flour, and baked goods, are considered low-quality because they lack essential nutrients and fiber, often causing spikes in blood sugar and insulin levels.
+On the other hand, healthy carbs—those that are rich in fiber, vitamins, minerals, and bioactive compounds—can help prevent chronic conditions and will even support weight management.

-Carbohydrates are an essential nutrient as they play an important role in the healthfulness of one's diet.
-This macronutrient provides the fuel for your brain to function and for muscles to contract, from blinking your eye to flexing your biceps.
+Carbohydrates are an essential nutrient, playing a crucial role in a balanced diet.
+This macronutrient provides the necessary fuel for your brain to function and for muscles to contract, from blinking your eye to flexing your biceps.

-Here are the 25 healthiest carbs to enjoy as part of a healthy diet and lifestyle.
+To help you make better choices, here are the 25 healthiest carbs to include as part of a healthy diet and lifestyle.
+Read on, and for more, don't miss 25 Best High-Protein, Low-Carb Snacks for Weight Loss.

 Oats